Going Up (film)

 Going Up is a 1923 American silent comedy film directed by Lloyd Ingraham and starring Douglas MacLean, Hallam Cooley and Marjorie Daw.
 It was based on a 1917 comedy Broadway play The Aviator.

-Synopsis
+Plot

-The author of a series of bestselling novels about aviation has false gained a reputation has an expert pilot when he cannot fly and has a phobia of planes.
+The author of a series of bestselling novels about aviation has falsely gained a reputation as an expert pilot, despite having a phobia of planes and no real experience.
 However, when he is challenged by a genuine expert to a race with a rival in love, he accepts and triumphs.